Vascular dementia: your questions answered

 What is the life expectancy with vascular dementia?

 The life expectancy will vary from person to person and what other conditions you have.
 On average, people with vascular dementia live for around five years after symptoms begin, less than the average for Alzheimer’s disease.
 Because vascular dementia shares many of the same risk factors as heart attack and stroke, in many cases, the person’s death will be caused by a stroke or heart attack.
 But a lot of people die of their dementia, not just with it.

 Does stroke cause dementia?

 Vascular dementia often follows a stroke (or series of mini-strokes).
 It can also be caused by white matter disease, a condition involving abnormal function of small blood vessels in the brain.
 These conditions are all connected.
-With the help of BHF funding, I am working with experts across the UK to study stroke patients and look at how stroke can lead to dementia.
+With the help of BHF funding, Professor Philip Bath at the University of Nottingham is working with experts across the UK to study stroke patients and look at how stroke can lead to dementia.
 This may help us find out how we could reverse the damage to blood vessels in the brain.

 How common is vascular dementia?

 An estimated 150,000 people in the UK have vascular dementia, but many others have it in combination with Alzheimer’s.